-- (a) Subject to conditions set forth in section 34-2175, any building or structure may be permitted to exceed the height limitations specified by the zoning district regulations in which the property is located provided every required street, side, and rear setback is increased by one-half foot for every one foot by which the building or structure exceeds the specified height limitation. - (b) In zoning districts that do not specify a maximum height limitation, the increase to setbacks stated in this section will apply to all buildings or structures exceeding 35 feet in height. - (c) The additional height in exchange for increased setbacks that is permitted by this section may not be used on Upper Captiva Island, Captiva Island, Gasparilla Island, Greater Pine Island, and all other islands (sections 34-2175(1), (2), (4), (5), and (6) respectively).
+- (a) Subject to conditions set forth in section 34-2175, any building or structure may be permitted to exceed the height limitations specified by the zoning district regulations in which the property is located provided every required street, side, and rear setback is increased by one-half foot for every one foot by which the building or structure exceeds the specified height limitation. - (b) In zoning districts that do not specify a maximum height limitation, the increase to setbacks stated in this section will apply to all buildings or structures exceeding 35 feet in height. - (c) The height increases described in subsections (a) and (b) may not be used on Upper Captiva Island, Captiva Island, Gasparilla Island, Greater Pine Island, and all other islands (sections 34-2175(1), (2), (4), (5), and (6) respectively).